 There are many ways you can support the Talent Trust and contribute to the ongoing success of our future Nova Scotian artists!

-VOLUNTEER: If you have free time, we are always looking for volunteers to sit on our board or help out at some of our functions like the annual Portia White Concert on November 29, 2019 and the Special Awards Ceremony in December 2019.
+VOLUNTEER: If you have free time, we are always looking for volunteers to sit on our board or help out at some of our functions like the annual Portia White Concert end of November and the Special Awards Ceremony mid December 2022.
+Unfortunately both of these events aren't held in person.
+The Portia White Concert isn't confirmed yet for 2022 and we'll update you on the Special Awards Ceremony in December 2022 in early fall.

 DONATE: If you would like to give, you can make a donation, right here on our website.
 Simply fill out the form above, or click on the DONATE button in the upper right hand corner of any page on our website!

-LEGACY GIFT: If you feel you would like to make a bigger contribution and help secure the future of the NSTT you might want to contact the NSTT Foundation or our Executive Director Jacqueline Steudler at director(at)nstalenttrust.ns.ca.
+LEGACY GIFT: If you feel you would like to make a bigger contribution and help secure the future of the NSTT you might want to contact the NSTT Foundation or our Executive Director Andrea Urquhart at director(at)nstalenttrust.ns.ca.

-SPONSORSHIP: If you are a business, we would be happy to discuss a sponsorship partnership with you.
-As a registered charity, there are many different options available for you to support art education and be a part of our 75th anniversary year in 2019.
-Our Executive Director Jacqueline Steudler will be glad to answer your questions at director(at)nstalenttrust.ns.ca
+SPONSORSHIP: If you are a business, we would be happy to discuss a sponsor partnership with you.
+As a registered charity, there are many different options available for you to support art education.
+Our Executive Director Andrea Urquhart will be glad to answer your questions at director(at)nstalenttrust.ns.ca